Genez-io/genezio-documentation/docs/features/cron-methods.md

 There are two ways to declare a scheduled method:

-- Using decorators (only available for TypeScript and JavaScript projects)
+- Using decorators (only available for TypeScript, JavaScript and Go projects)
-- Using the `genezio.yaml` configuration file (available for all supported languages, including TypeScript and JavaScript)
+- Using the `genezio.yaml` configuration file (available for all supported languages, including TypeScript, JavaScript, Go)

 <Tabs>
   <TabItem value="decorators" label="Decorators (TS/JS)">